VincentDirac/thtk-Unpack_All_in_One/thtk/README.thanm.txt

        -o      The -o option adds address information for ANM instructions.

        -u      The -u option extracts each texture into a separate file.
 When specified  twice,  x/y   offset   is   ignored.
-See   窶廬MAGE COMPOSITION窶 for more information.
+See   “IMAGE COMPOSITION” for more information.

        -v      The  -v  option  increases  verbosity of the output.
 It can be specified multiple times.